jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

         if not (p and q):
             return True

-  the test is still passing, I remove the other statements.
+  the test is still passing

+* I remove the other statements

   .. code-block:: python
+    :lineno-start: 37

     def logical_nand(p, q):
         return not (p and q)